-Horseshoes Tournament Raises $7,000 For Holy Spirit Freshmen
+Horseshoes tournament raises $7,000 for Holy Spirit freshmen

-ABSECON, NEW JERSEY – Thirty teams entered the third annual Drink ‘n’ Shoes horsehose tournament and the Pit Bosses lived up to their name as John Wexler and Ron Andrews took home the first place trophy.
+Thirty teams entered the third annual Drink ‘n’ Shoes horseshoe tournament and the team of Pit Bosses lived up to their name as John Wexler and Ron Andrews took home the first place trophy.

 “Ed loved hanging out with his friends, cooking on the barbecue and playing horseshoes so I’m happy that all these things could come together with a great space created at his alma mater,” said Vizthum Scholarship Fund president Shaun Smith of Ventnor.
 “I was amazed but shouldn’t be surprised at the strong contingent of Spartans, including our class of 2003, as well as the extended Vizthum family who turned out for a great time.